 Medications that don't contain nicotine include:

-- Bupropion.
-The antidepressant drug bupropion (Zyban, Wellbutrin) increases levels of dopamine and norepinephrine, brain chemicals that are also boosted by nicotine.
+- Bupropion (Zyban, Wellbutrin).
+The antidepressant drug bupropion increases levels of dopamine and norepinephrine, brain chemicals that are also boosted by nicotine.
 Bupropion may be prescribed along with a nicotine patch.
+Typically your doctor will advise you to start bupropion one week before you stop smoking.
 Bupropion has the advantage of helping to minimize weight gain after you quit smoking.
 Side effects may include sleep disturbance and dry mouth.
 If you have a history of seizures or serious head trauma, such as a skull fracture, you shouldn't take this drug.

 - Varenicline (Chantix).
 This medication acts on the brain's nicotine receptors, decreasing withdrawal symptoms and reducing the feelings of pleasure you get from smoking.
+Typically your doctor will advise you to start varenicline one week before you stop smoking.
 Potential side effects include nausea, headache, insomnia and vivid dreams.
 Rarely, varenicline has been associated with serious psychiatric symptoms, such as depressed mood, agitation and suicidal thoughts.

 - Nortriptyline (Pamelor).
 This tricyclic antidepressant has been shown to help smokers stop.
 It acts by increasing the levels of the brain neurotransmitter norepinephrine.
-It is used as a second line medication to treat tobacco dependence.
+It may be prescribed if other medications for stopping tobacco use don't help.
 Side effects may include dry mouth.

-Combining medications with behavioral counseling provides the best chance for long-term success in quitting tobacco use.
-Medications help you cope with withdrawal symptoms, while behavioral treatments help you develop the skills you need to stay away from tobacco over the long run.
+Combining medications with behavioral counseling provides the best chance for establishing long-term smoking abstinence.
+Medications help you cope with withdrawal symptoms, while behavioral treatments help you develop the skills you need to avoid tobacco over the long run.
 The more time you spend with a counselor, the better your treatment results will be.

 Several types of counseling and support can help with stopping smoking: